Writing a Bar Appeal Letter

 Emergencies

 Was your performance in classes this quarter hampered by unusual, extreme, or emergency circumstances?
-Can you provide documentation to give context to your experience this quarter and how it affected your performance in class and on exams?
+Can you provide documentation to the College Provost to give context to your experience this quarter and how it affected your performance in class and on exams?

 Major and Graduation Timeline